ernbernie/Python-Tutorials/README.md

-# Tutorials
+# 5-Min Tutorials
-Daily Short But Insightful Exercises
+# Daily Short But Insightful Exercises

+### Knock one out a day and improve your Python skills!